adam4130/reversible-random-number-generators/README.md

 ### Usage Python

 Python ctypes allows for the import of a C shared library.
-Since our reversible generator is written in C++, we added a C interface (`libWrapper.so/dll`).
-To use the functions contained in this shared library we include a Python wrapper for this C wrapper (`python/reverse.py`).
+Since our reversible generator is written in C++, we have added a C interface (`libWrapper.so/dll`).
+To use the functions contained in this shared library, we include a Python wrapper for this C wrapper (`python/reverse.py`).
 Copy or link this module to the directory of your Python project.
 The reversible generators can then simply be accessed with `import reverse`.

-**Note:** The `reverse.py` module attempts to automatically find the C wrapper library (`libWrapper.so/dll`) on your path.
-However, the ctypes `find_library` function is very fragile.
+**Note:** The `reverse.py` module attempts to automatically find the C wrapper library (`libWrapper.so/dll`) on your path with the ctypes `find_library` function.
 On UNIX systems, the lookup can be aided by with the following.
+Alternatively, the constructor of the generators also contains an optional `path` parameter to specify the complete path to the shared library.

 ```
 $ export LD_LIBRARY_PATH="<Path containing libWrapper.so e.g. /usr/local/lib64>"
+OR
+>>> rng = UniformRealRNG(path="<Path containing libWrapper.so>/libWrapper.so")
 ```

 Minimal example for generating and reversing a sequence of uniformly random values.
-Values can be generated individually or as NumPy arrays with variations of the `next/previous` functions.
+Values can be generated individually or as NumPy arrays with variations of the `next`/`previous` functions.

 ```
 import numpy as np

-# import reverse
 from reverse import UniformRealRNG

 # Random number generator on [0.0, 1.0)